Tenterfield, New South Wales: Heritage listings

-Railway - Main North Railway Line
+Railway – Main North Railway Line

-The railway opened to Tenterfield on 28 October 1884 and in 1886 to nearby Wallangarra on the Queensland border, connecting Sydney and Brisbane, with a break-of-gauge at Wallangarra.
+The railway opened to Tenterfield on 28 October 1884 and in 1886 to nearby Wallangarra/Jennings on the Queensland border, connecting Sydney and Brisbane, with a break-of-gauge at Wallangarra.
 When the rail link to the Queensland border was completed, Sydney and Brisbane were linked by rail for the first time.
-The railway was subsequently bypassed by the fully standard gauge North Coast line between Sydney and Brisbane, completed in 1932.
-The Main North line is now closed north of Armidale and the Tenterfield railway station is now a museum.
+The railway was subsequently bypassed by the fully standard gauge North Coast line between Sydney and Brisbane, which was completed in 1932.
+The Main North line is now closed north of Armidale through to Wallangarra/Jennings, and the Tenterfield railway station is now a museum.

-There was considerable debate about whether the break of gauge should take place at the existing town of Tenterfield, or at a whole new town at the border at Wallangarra.
+There was considerable debate about whether the break of gauge should take place at the existing town of Tenterfield, or at a whole new town at the border, which respectively became Wallangarra (Queensland side) and Jennings (New South Wales side).

 Tenterfield Oration

 Sir Henry Parkes delivered his Federation Speech, commonly referred to as the "Tenterfield Oration", in the Tenterfield School of Arts on 24 October 1889.
 He was travelling from Brisbane to Sydney, via the new Main North railway.
 The speech is credited with re-igniting the debate that ultimately led to Federation on 1 January 1901.
 Parkes never got to see his oration come to fruition, dying 5 years prior to the Federation of Australia.